nwisbeta/validate-yaml-schema/README.md

 All you need is a **.vscode/settings.json** document at the root of the repository that contains the `yaml.schemas` setting

+## Inputs

+### `settingsFile` (optional)

+Location of the schema configuration file.

+The default location is **.vscode/settings.json**, you can change it do a different location but it but still be a json document containing the `yaml.schemas` config.
+See the [VS Code YAML Extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) for how to structure the config.

 ## Outputs

 ### `invalidFiles`